Bacteriophage AP205: Taxonomy

 Single stranded RNA viruses are subject to higher levels of mutation when compared to other viruses, resulting in a diverse collection of genomic sequences.
-Single stranded RNA coliphages are classified into two genera: Qubevirus and Fiersviridae.
-AP205 shares characteristics with viruses in both of these genera (such as the Fiersviridae MS2 and the Quebevirus Qβ), and is phylogenetically classified between MS2 and Qβ.
+Single stranded RNA coliphages are classified into two genera: Qubevirus and Emesvirus, AP205 shares characteristics with viruses in both of these genera (such as the Emesvirus MS2 and the Quebevirus Qβ), and is phylogenetically classified between MS2 and Qβ.
 The operator region of displays identifying cahracteristics of both genera.
-The operator in AP205 has adenosine residues are in the same placement as those in Fiersviridae, but there is not a bulged adenosine at the same position of the hairpin loop in the operator.
-Viruses in the Quebevirus genera encode a coat extension protein, which the Fiersviridae genera lacks.
+The operator in AP205 has adenosine residues are in the same placement as those in Leviviricetes, but there is not a bulged adenosine at the same position of the hairpin loop in the operator.
+Viruses in the Quebevirus genera encode a coat extension protein, which the Leviviricetes genera lacks.
 AP205 does not contain this coat extension protein.
-AP205 has more genetic similarities to Fiersviridae, with the exception of the 3' UTR which has more similarities to a Quebevirus.
+AP205 has more genetic similarities to Leviviricetes, with the exception of the 3' UTR which has more similarities to a Quebevirus.
 There are many conserved sequences and motifs in AP205 that aide in the phylogenetic classification of the bacteriophage.
 The sequence UGCUU in the 3' untranslated region is preserved in all RNA coliphages, and is present in AP205.
 The RNA-dependent RNA polymerases of AP205 contain the conserved (Y)GGD motif present in other positive sense single stranded RNA bacteriophages.